Vasamsiddhartha/waste-managment-using-AI-and-ML/README.md

 For ease of user interaction, the interface provides adjustable confidence thresholds and displays detected items as recyclable or non-recyclable.
 By streamlining waste categorization, this tool can potentially enhance recycling efforts and reduce environmental impact, providing a user-friendly, accessible solution for effective waste management.

+note :  if you want the h5 file contact me vasamsiddhartha02@gmail.com